 1. Barcelona Cathedral

-The Gothic Quarter begins at the Pla de la Seu.
-There, street magicians and human statues panhandle in front of Barcelona Cathedral.
+The Gothic Quarter starts at the Pla de la Seu, where street magicians and human statues entertain in front of the Barcelona Cathedral.

-The cathedral is a top attraction in the Gothic Quarter.
-It’s a grand monument dating from the 13th to 15th centuries.
-Its official name is the Cathedral of the Holy Cross and Saint Eulalia.
+The cathedral, a major attraction in the Gothic Quarter, dates back to the 13th to 15th centuries and is officially known as the Cathedral of the Holy Cross and Saint Eulalia.

 Inside, the cathedral has a wide central nave and two side aisles, separated by colonnades.
 The cathedral has 28 richly decorated chapels, an ornate finely carved choir, and a peaceful cloister with bubbling fountains.

 The cloisters are the highlight.
-Arcaded walkways surround a central courtyard filled with tropical trees.
+Arcaded walkways surround a central courtyard filled with tropical trees and geese.

 A short elevator ride takes you to the top of the cathedral for stunning city views.
 For the best view of cathedral itself, take the elevator to the rooftop of the next door Hotel Colon.